vroland/epdiy/examples/www-image/README.md

 To embed it in the app binary, the PEM file is named in the component.mk COMPONENT_EMBED_TXTFILES variable.
 This is already done for this random picture as an example.

 **Important note about secure https**
 Https is proved to work on stable ESP-IDF v4.2 branch.
-Using latest master I've always had resets and panic restarts, only working randomly.
-Maybe it's an issue will be fixed.
+Please Note that for IDF versions >= 4.3 it needs to have VALIDATE_SSL_CERTIFICATE set to true.
+In case you want to allow insecure requests please follow this:

+ In menu choose Component config->ESP LTS-> (enable these options) "Allow potentially insecure options" and then "Skip server verification by default"

 Also needs the main Stack to be bigger otherwise the embedTLS validation fails:
 Just 1Kb makes it work: